Bipartite causal inference with interference, time series data, and a random network: Proof of exposure unconfoundedness

-The first equality holds because of the law of total probability and the conditional probability formula.
-The first component in the second equality is simply the indicator function of the exposure vector equivalent to a known vector or not; the second utilizes Assumption \ref{ass:random_graph} and the third applies Assumption \ref{ass:indep1}. \end{proof}
+The first equation holds as a result of the law of total probability.
+In the second equation, the first component is simply the indicator function for whether the exposure and carryover exposure take the target values or not.
+In the second term, the potential outcomes $\mathcal{Y}_t(\cdot)$ drop out using \cref{ass:indep}.
+Then, the same expansion can be written without conditioning on potential outcomes in the third and fourth equations.